Cosmo-Tech/Babylon/docs/contribute.md

 Babylon use a hierarchy of groups, subgroups, and commands to allow the user to guide him.
 So if you want to create a new set of commands you will want to make sure to group them in a logical structure.

-## Use `babylon self` to initialize
+## Use `babylon dev` to initialize

+The group of command `babylon dev` is hidden, you can do `babylon dev --help` to check the existing commands

-You can use `babylon self initialize-group` to initialize all the files for a new group (works with subgroups too)
+You can use `babylon dev initialize-group` to initialize all the files for a new group (works with subgroups too)

 ```bash
 babylon self initialize-group mynewgroup mynewsubgroup